FitzHawke/soxyn/notes/ISSUES.md

 #### electron apps

-- element-desktop crashes on launch unless launched with `NIXOS_OZONE_WL= %command`
+- element-desktop crashes on launch unless launched with `NIXOS_OZONE_WL= element-desktop`
-- vscode *usually* crashes on launch unless launched with `NIXOS_OZONE_WL= %command` -- This one really confuses me.
+- vscode *usually* crashes on launch unless launched with `NIXOS_OZONE_WL= code` -- This one really confuses me.
 Will crash approx 95% of the time with no rhyme or reason.
 Seemingly higher probablility of working if attempted immediately after boot.

 #### steam